Last Updated: December 5, 2023

 &utm_medium=product_sync&utm_source=google&utm_content=sag_organic&utm_campaign=sag_organic

-The “SAG” in sag_organic stands for Surfaces Across Google.
+SAG stands for Surfaces Across Google.

 Step 1

-Rewrite the UTM tags
+Remove the UTM tags

 - Go to Merchant Center > Products > Feeds